ethanlabs101/rofi-emulator-menu/README.md

 - 8a.
 ROMs

- --This launcher expects games to be stored in the ~/Games directory with a correctly named sub-folder for each system.
+ - -This launcher expects games to be stored in the ~/Games directory with a correctly named sub-folder for each system.
- --Use the provided Game and console sub folders and add your roms to the correct folder.
+ - -Use the provided Game and console sub folders and add your roms to the correct folder.
- -- Example: ~/Games/DS holds all the .nds Nintendo DS ROMs
+ - - Example: ~/Games/DS holds all the .nds Nintendo DS ROMs

 - 8b.
 Box art

-Box art images go in
+Box art images go in:

 `~/Pictures/retro-games`

-Then run the boxart uploader script  :
+Then run the boxart uploader script:

 ```html
 ./retrofi-boxart-refresh.sh